 Last night a DJ saved my life

-Beats' big thing is using your phone to deliver expert curation and personalised music discovery - basically Beats wants to be your own personal DJ.
+Beats' big thing is using your phone to deliver expert curation and personalised music discovery - basically your Beats headphones want to be your own personal DJ.

 An introductory blog post explains, "A great DJ picks the right song and knows the only thing more important than the song playing right now is the song that comes next.
 A great DJ gets bored before you do and knows when to switch gears to keep you listening."